-- Coverage: Leaming objectives identify the information that your exams will test.
+Coverage: Learning objectives identify the information that your exams will test.
 Most of our Anatomy and Physiology students plan careers in medical/allied health fields.
 In the actual practice of medicine unusual situations frequently arise that need to be quickly dealt with by applying past knowledge to solve problems not previously encountered.
-To help you prepare for these situations, our exams will include questions that require you to apply your knowledge, reasoning, and critical thinking to new situations involving the human body. - Format: Theory exams can include multiple choice, matching, true/false, short answer fill-in, and essay questions.
+To help you prepare for these situations, our exams will include questions that require you to apply your knowledge, reasoning, and critical thinking to new situations involving the human body.

+Format: Theory exams can include multiple choice, matching, true/false, short answer fill-in, and essay questions.
 Practical exams ask you to write the correct names of assigned anatomical structures.
 Medical/allied health personnel may risk the health and life of their patient if a medication, treatment, or diagnosis is altered due to spelling errors.
-In order to prepare students for medical/allied health careers, exam points may be deducted if practical exam structures are not spelled correctly. - Scheduling and Timing: Exam dates and chapters covered are given on the class Schedule.
-Each exam is to be turned in by the announced completion time or you will receive zero points, an "F" grade, on that exam. - Using the bathroom: You should use the bathroom prior to beginning your exam.
-You may be excused between the identification and theory portion of the exam, but you cannot leave during an exam. - Make-ups: You are expected to take each exam at the scheduled times.
+In order to prepare students for medical/allied health careers, exam points will be deducted if practical exam structures are not spelled correctly.

+Scheduling and Timing: Exam dates and chapters covered are given on the class Schedule.
+Each exam is to be turned in by the announced completion time or you will receive zero points, an "F" grade, on that exam.

+Using tl,e bathroom: You should use the bathroom prior to beginning your exam.
+You may be excused between the identification and theory portion of the exam, but you cannot leave during an exam.

+Make-ups: You are expected to take each exam at the scheduled times.
 In the case of a documented emergency, you may make-up ONE theory exam and ONE practical exam.
 You must contact me within 24 hours of the original exam date.
-The make-up exams must be taken within 48 hours from the original exam date.
-Theory exams will not be the same format and may be ENTIRELY ESSAY.
-Theory exams will be given in the Assessment Center and Practical Exams will be taken during your regularly scheduled lab period.
-This policy is for EXAMS only, no make ups for quizzes or homework.

-Course Coordinator: Wolin BIOL212 Syllabus- 3

-Fall 2018
+The make-up theory exam will be ENTIRELY ESSAY.
+Make-up exams may be given during finals week to help you keep on schedule with the course curriculum and to allow your instructor adequate time to develop a make-up exam.